 Between 2003 and 2005, I tried what I termed the "County Challenge", whereby I strategically placed single plants in various counties of the UK.
 The idea was based on the same principle as the 'message in a bottle', letting something go to see where it might end up.
 No-one got in touch.
 Although it did provide one of the great stories of Day Of The Cacti: The barber shop at the Barbican: Ask me.

-In September 2016, I decided to resurrect the idea as "Cactus Bombing" (thanks Becca of Green City Events): here's the new ones so far....
+In September 2016, I decided to resurrect the idea as "Cactus Bombing" (thanks Becca of Green City Events): here's some of the new ones so far....